 - upper limb abnormalities

-May be seen as hypoplasia of the breast or of the pectoralis major muscle (thus absent on MLO view).
+May be seen as hypoplasia of the breast or the pectoralis major muscle (thus absent on MLO view).

 Although clinical examination usually suffices to make the diagnosis, cross-sectional imaging will elegantly outline abnormalities.